How To Write A Personal Statement For Medical School

 Keep the following storytelling tricks in mind when writing your personal statement:

 • Keep the story in the first person.
 Talk about the experience from your perspective.
 Include your thoughts, interactions, and reactions to the events.
-For example, say you provided comfort for a dying patient who you have been working with alongside a doctor.
+For example, say you provided comfort for a dying patient whom you have been working with alongside a doctor.
 It was going to be the first patient you lost.
 What was running through your mind at that moment?
 How did you feel?

 • Avoid cliches.
 Because the admissions committee reads thousands of personal statements, your writing should be original.
 Please do not play it safe by using cliches.
 Many people think that using cliches is witty and a breath of fresh air in a personal statement; however, it detaches your reader from your writing and makes it a bit dry.
 Your best bet is to avoid cliches in your personal statement.